furkansavsatli/parcel-delivery-app/README.md

 ![Overview](https://user-images.githubusercontent.com/2388153/172686507-8b32a088-76ed-478d-a4d0-e213a0e899f3.png)

 ### Parcel Delivery Application
 We can think of this service as a frontend application.
-All interfaces are in this application. **Postman** can also be used instead of application. **Swagger** was used to achieve this in the project.
+All interfaces are in this application.
+Some interfaces are defined more than once, as user stories are desired to be separated completely.
+For example, each user story has separate signin interfaces. **Postman** can also be used instead of application. **Swagger** was used to achieve this in the project.

 ### Auth Service
 Authorization responsibilities are extracted to a separate server, which grants **JWT** tokens for the backend resource services.
 Auth Server is used for user authorization as well as for secure service-to-service communication inside the perimeter.